Today's Articles

 Charlie Parker

 They included trumpeter Dizzy Gillespie, pianist Thelonious Monk, and drummer Kenny Clarke.
 During the early 1940s, Parker, Gillespie, and a few other players gradually developed a complex style of jazz that became known as bebop.
-The early bebop recordings that he and Gillespie made seemed complicated and unintelligible to critics and listeners.
+The early bebop recordings he and Gillespie made seemed complicated and unintelligible to critics and listeners.
 Soon, however, these recordings came to be regarded as jazz classics.

 To Become a Musician or Singer